 For a foreign reader, the significance is the shift from rhetoric to record.
 A major economy has formally told its own legislature that an allied power’s policy could, in theory, bring foreign troops onto its soil.

 The wider backdrop is a hemisphere splitting into camps.
-Argentina and Paraguay have aligned their security agendas with Washington and even classified the Brazilian gangs as terrorists, while Brazil has resisted, framing the fight as domestic policing.
+Argentina and Paraguay have aligned their security agendas with Washington and even classified the Brazilian gangs as terrorists.
+Brazil has resisted, framing the fight as domestic policing.

 The ministry also argues the label is counterproductive.
-It says treating profit-driven criminal groups as terrorists blurs two distinct problems under Brazilian law and could actually hamper police cooperation between the two countries.
+It says treating profit-driven criminal groups as terrorists blurs two distinct problems under Brazilian law.
+That could actually hamper police cooperation between the two countries.

-The open question now is whether this formal warning will shift the diplomatic conversation or simply harden positions on both sides.
-Will Washington adjust its approach in response to Brazil’s sovereignty concerns, or will Brasília find itself managing the consequences of a designation it cannot reverse?
+The open question now is whether this formal warning will shift the diplomatic conversation or simply harden positions.
+Will Washington adjust its approach in response to Brazil’s sovereignty concerns?
+Or will Brasília find itself managing the fallout of a designation it cannot reverse?

 Frequently Asked Questions